 Portal hypertension (PHT) is primarily caused by an increase in resistance to portal outflow and secondarily by an increase in splanchnic blood flow, which worsens and maintains the increased portal pressure[1,2].
 Vascular hyporeactivity both in systemic circulation and in the mesenteric artery plays a role in the hyperdynamic circulatory syndrome[1,2].

 Gender differences in the incidence of liver cirrhosis, PHT, and vascular responsiveness have been demonstrated by some epidemiological and experimental studies[3-6].
 Cirrhotic rats treated with estradiol showed a significant decrease in portal pressure and a significant increase in hepatic blood flow, consistent with increased nitric oxide synthase in sinusoidal endothelial cells and inhibited activation of hepatic stellate cells.
-However, ICI-182.780 completely inhibits the reduction of portal pressure and elevation of hepatic blood flow[6,7].
+However, ICI-182.780 (an estrogen receptor antagonist) completely inhibits the reduction of portal pressure and elevation of hepatic blood flow[6,7].
 Estradiol inhibits the activation of transcription factors by suppressing reactive oxygen species generation and mitogen-activated protein kinase pathways, and inactivates the downstream transcription processes involved in transforming growth factor-β1 expression and hepatic stellate cell activation.
 In contrast, progesterone acts in opposition to the favorable effects of estradiol and its effects are blocked by estradiol[8].
 In male rats with PHT, the phenylephrine concentration–response curves of aortic rings with and without endothelium are lowered and shifted to the right.
 However, PHT does not induce vascular hyporesponsiveness in female rats[3].

 The aim of this study was to investigate the influence of endogenous sex hormones on PHT and hyporeactivity of mesenteric arteries.
 Therefore, we investigated the gender difference in PHT and vascular reactivity of mesenteric arterioles by establishing a carbon tetrachloride (CCl4)-induced PHT model with both male and female integral and castrated rats.